• Chicago Downtown Office

 Conclusion: Illinois Court Upholds Thai Judgment

-Our Appellate Court based its review of Illinois public policy and the repealed Parentage Act, and concluded that the Thai judgment was not contrary to Illinois public policy, and thus the circuit court neither erred by denying Harlow’s motion to dismiss Wipaporn’s petition nor abused its discretion by extending comity to the Thai judgment.
-For the same reasons, the circuit court did not err by striking and dismissing Harlow’s answer and affirmative defenses that relied on his erroneous interpretation of section 3(b) of the Parentage Act.
+Our Appellate Court based its review on Illinois public policy and the Illinois Parentage Act of 2015, concluding that the Thai judgment was not contrary to Illinois public policy.
+Thus, the circuit court neither erred by denying Harlow’s motion to dismiss Wipaporn’s petition nor abused its discretion by extending comity to the Thai judgment.

 Harlow is the father of triplets!